-Trial of woman found in Vail dumpster reaches its fifth day
+Another detective refutes Linnea Hayda’s claims on the witness stand

 During the video interview, Hayda claimed she was hit on her cheek.

-“I got hit and then I had the bag over my head.
-I saw him and he hit me and put the bag over my head.
+“I got hit, and then I had the bag over my head.
+I saw him, and he hit me and put the bag over my head.
 I looked him in the eyes,” she said in the video interview.

 “How did he hit you?”
 Westering asked.